 Duty

 The music festival coordinators have a duty to keep all their festival-goers safe.
-There are proper regulations and laws put into place to prevent attendees from getting broken bones or other serious injuries.
+Proper regulations and laws are put into place to prevent attendees from getting broken bones or other serious injuries.

 Breach